fffaraz/awesome-cpp/README.md

 * [awesome-algorithms](https://github.com/tayllan/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 * [awesome-talks](https://github.com/JanVanRyswyck/awesome-talks) - A lot of screencasts, recordings of user group gatherings and conference talks.
 * [Projects](https://github.com/karan/Projects) - A list of practical projects that anyone can solve in any programming language.
-* [Awesome interview questions](https://github.com/MaximAbramchuck/awesome-interviews) - A list of lists of interview questions for the most popular technologies, including C/C++.
+* [Awesome interview questions](https://github.com/MaximAbramchuck/awesome-interviews) - A list of lists of interview questions for the most popular technologies, including C and C++.
 * [nothings/single_file_libs](https://github.com/nothings/single_file_libs) :zap: - List of single-file C/C++ libraries.

 # Contributing